What Is a Rectal Fistula? Causes, Symptoms & Natural Remedies

 There are some things you can do to prevent this type of disease.
 Here they are:

-• Eat high fiber food and stay hydrated: Drink at least 8 glasses of water a day to stay hydrated.
-High fiber foods will help increase your digestive power.
+• Eat high-fiber food and stay hydrated: Drink at least 8 glasses of water daily to stay hydrated.
+High-fiber foods will help increase your digestive power.
 Include fiber-rich foods in your daily diet.

 • Keep your rectal area clean: Always keep this area clean.